Scalynko/TamaParaGenerator/README.md

 You can customize the set of characters that appear in the lists:

-- **Include non-breedable eyes** will include eyes of non-adult characters in the eyes list.
+- **Include Land, Water, and Sky characters** will include characters available on Land, Water, and Sky.
-- **Include Jade Forest-exclusive characters** will include characters only available on Jade Forest in the lists.
+- **Include Forest characters** will include characters only available on Jade Forest in the lists.
-- **Include Orange Tropics and White Glacier characters** will include characters only available on Orange Tropics and White Glacier in the lists.
+- **Include Tropical and Ice characters** will include characters only available on Orange Tropics and White Glacier in the lists.
 - **Include Lab Tama eyes** will include the eyes of the characters that you can breed with on Lab Tamas.
 - **Include Lab Tama bodies** will include the bodies of the Lab Tama characters.
+- **Include non-breedable eyes** will include eyes of non-adult characters in the eyes list.

 You may have to remake your selections after changing the settings.